-Racial whitewashing or not, Ghost in the Shell (2017) is still a rather insipid movie.
+Racial whitewashing or not, the sad fact is that Ghost in the Shell (2017) is still a rather dull movie.

 Ghost in the Shell (2017) Synopsis

 Major Mira Killian is the greatest achievement of Hanka Robotics experiments in implanting human sentience into cybernetic bodies.
-While investigating different terrorist attacks on Hanka scientists, Mira begins to suspect the accomplishment actually came at a great cost.
-Worse, she might not even be whom she thinks she is.
+However, while investigating terrorist attacks on Hanka scientists, Mira begins to suspect the accomplishment actually came at a great cost.
+Worse, she might not even be whom, or what, she thinks she is.

 By now, you must have at least read some of the whitewashing complaints hurled at Ghost in the Shell (2017).
 So I wouldn’t write about that.